redpelicans/mongobless/README.md

 red-mongo is a very lite an simple library to connect to Mongodb and map Document Object Models with plain Javascript ones.
 It's purely schemaless, fully comptible with official Mongo API and made like a toolkit to fit your requirements rather than a full fonctionnal framework like Mongoose.
-You can use it just to connect to Mongo, not very useful, but efficient : use only one connexion, callback made, so easily integrated with node.js and async.
+You can use it just to connect to Mongo, not very useful, but efficient : use only one connection, callback made, so easily integrated with node.js and async.
 If you look for a thin layer to define models in a non intrusive manner, it will give you the beginning of the answer ...